blakebrandon-hub/Price-Monitor/README.md

 ### Configuration Settings

 KEEP_RUNNING: If set to False script will run ONLY once.
-If set to True script will continue to run in the background.
+If set to True script will continue to run in the background

 INTERVAL_IN_SECONDS: Frequency the script will run if KEEP_RUNNING is set to True